 2. Bullying or harassment

 The Productivity Commission estimates that workplace bullying costs the economy up to $36 billion every year due to the physical and mental problems it causes.
-Despite this, a recent study from the UNSW Business School found that most workplace bullying goes unreported.

 Whether it’s bullying, sexual harassment, or other harmful behaviour, it’s important that employees feel empowered to report incidents.
 This will help to protect the employee, their colleagues, and the reputation of the organisation.